YASHMAMIDWAR/Natours/README.md

 <h1> Natours </h1>
 <h2>A Tour web-application with server-side rendering </h2>
-<br> In this application we can see tours available and details of tour and book a tour by doing payment<br> The accountholders even can review the website</h3>
+<br><h3> In this application we can see tours available and details of tour and book a tour by doing payment<br> The accountholders even can review the website</h3>
-<br><h3>It is completely integrated with payments and sending Emails to accounts</h3>
+<h3>It is completely integrated with payments and sending Emails to accounts</h3>
-<br><h3>I made this project with Node js, Express and Mongodb while learning from Jonus course from udemy </h3>
+<h3>I made this project with Node js, Express and Mongodb while learning from Jonus course from udemy </h3>
 <br><br>
 <h2> Here is glimpse of application </h2>
 <br><h3> The Home Page </h3>